sowrovsarkar63/sowrovsarkar63/README.md

 -->
 <h2 align="center">❰ About Me ❗</h2>
 <p align="center">Front End Developer ||  React Js Specialist || JavaScript's Fan .
-I Love To Explore New Tools And Technique To Solve Problem In Different Approch.
+I Love To Explore New Tools And Technique To Solve Problem In Different Approach.
 Passionate About Sharing Knowledge And Teach Other Some Critical Skill ,Tools And Concept Through Blog Article , Facebook/Twitter/Linkedin Post .
 </p>